rossta/sudokill/README.markdown

 ### Implementation ###

 The game server is backed by EventMachine.
 Sinatra serves up the HTML, CSS and Javascript assets for rendering the view in browser.
-Pressing connect

 ### Running the game locally ###